kalenwallin/wallinfarms/README.md

 ## Introduction

-This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
-One great use case of this is to write Next.js apps that use Python AI libraries on the backend.
+This is a hybrid Next.js + Python app that uses Next.js as the front end and FastAPI as the API backend allowing me to write Next.js apps that use Python AI libraries on the backend.

 ## How It Works